I’m originally from Massachusetts, but Illinois has been home for over a decade now, both the city of Chicago and the cornfields of Urbana.

 In Chicago, I’m an ensemble member with Aguijón Theater, the city's longest running Spanish-language ensemble, and a company member with the live literature collective 2nd Story, where I write, direct and curate personal narrative performance.

 I earned my bachelor’s in Theatre and Performance Studies from the University of Chicago, while training at Black Box Acting Studio.
 I also studied sociology at the University of Buenos Aires and collaborated with teatro x la identidad, the artistic arm of the human rights group Abuelas de la Plaza de Mayo.

 The Part Where I Tell You I’m White

 One more thing: I’m a white Jewish actor, fluent in Spanish but not Latina.
 If you’re looking for Latinx actors, please talk to the fine folks at ALTA (Alliance of Latinx Theatre Artists) and/or the Chicago Inclusion Project.

 If you've made it this far: I'm obsessed with grocery shopping.
-Other than being on stage, in front of a camera, or buried in a book, there's nowhere I'd rather be than the produce aisle at midnight.
-Probably singing and dancing along awkwardly to the muzak.
+Other than being on stage or in front of a camera, there's nowhere I'd rather be than the produce aisle at midnight.
+Probably embarrassing my wife by singing and dancing along to the muzak.